Qurus/freeportfoliotemplate/README.md

 ## Upcoming Features

-We're always working to improve My Awesome Project!
+I'am always working to improve My Portfolio Project!
 Here are some upcoming features that we're currently working on:

 - An `/app` folder for NextJS integration.
 - Implementation of NextAuth for authentication and authorization.

 Thanks for checking out our project!
-We hope you enjoy using it as much as we enjoyed building it.
+I hope you enjoy using it as much as we enjoyed building it.